 A tetanus vaccine is administered to protect you against tetanus.
 Tetanus, also known as lockjaw, is a bacterial infection according to Mayo Clinic.
 The bacteria enter your body through a puncture wound, dirty cut or animal bite.
 Once in the body, the bacteria release toxic poisons that impair nerves that control your muscles.
 The doctor may advise you to avoid vigorous arm activities like weightlifting after receiving a tetanus vaccine.

 Tetanus vaccine is administered to adults and children 7 years or older.
 Tetanus vaccine is also given to infants with two other vaccines for diphtheria and whooping cough in a series of three injections.
 Booster injections are given to children and adults every 10 years.
 It is very important for patients to receive booster doses every 10 years so as to maintain active immunization against tetanus.
 Booster injections are also given to patients receiving care for wounds or injuries that break the skin.

 Weightlifting and Tetanus Vaccine

 Tetanus vaccine is administered as a deep intramuscular injection in the muscles of the upper arm, and it may cause arm soreness, redness and swelling at the site of the injection.
-Drugs.com advises patients who have received a tetanus shot to frequently move the arm that has received the shot so as to reduce discomfort.
+Doctors often advise patients who have received a tetanus shot to frequently move the arm that has received the shot so as to reduce discomfort.

 Some people who receive tetanus injection have difficulties lifting their arm or picking things up using the arm, but this usually resolves one or two days after injection.
-Patients who continue to experience muscle weakness three days after receiving a tetanus vaccine should consult the doctor.
+People who continue to experience muscle weakness three days after receiving a tetanus vaccine should consult the doctor.